AhmedBegggaUA/IA4COVID_V4C/README.md

 and run Python programs.
 * An installed version of Python, version ≥ 3.6.
 To avoid dependency issues, we strongly recommend using a standard Python [virtual environment](https://docs.python.org/3/tutorial/venv.html) with `pip` for package management.
 The examples in this repo assume you are using such an environment.

+Having registered for the contest, you should also have:
+* A copy of the Competition Guidelines
+* Access to the Support Slack channel
+* A pre-initialized sandbox within the XPRIZE system

 ## Examples
 Under the `covid_xprize/examples` directory you will find some examples of predictors and prescriptors that you can